bob-collective/bob-rust-challenge/README.md

 This challenge involves implementing a distributed bulletin board system with the following key features:

-- Message posting with ECDSA signatures
+- Message posting with signatures
 - Message retrieval by public key
 - Network communication using TCP
 - Concurrent request handling